-3.96 The provision of high quality student accommodation which provides for a healthy living environment is one of the key components in attracting students to study in the city.
-Purpose-built student accommodation is an alternative to Houses in Multiple Occupation (HMOs) but it is generally more expensive.
+The provision of high quality and healthy student accommodation is one of the key components in attracting students to study in the city.
+Purpose built student accommodation is an alternative to Houses in Multiple Occupation (HMOs) but it is generally more expensive.
 Past and projected growth in the number of students has incentivised the provision of this accommodation type.

-- 3.97 Developers will be required to provide evidence of need in support of applications for new PBSA.
+Developers will be required to provide evidence of need in support of applications for new PBSA.
 The Councils consideration of need will include permitted schemes which have not been built out and applications for the conversion of schemes to C3 residential use.
-Whilst the city centre is the preferred location for new PBSA, applicants will also be required to consider the cumulative impact of existing student accommodation taking into account the number of students living in purpose-built student accommodation and in HMOs in the surrounding area.
+The cumulative impact of student accommodation will also be considered taking into account the number of students living in purpose-built student accommodation and in HMOs in the surrounding area and developments which are proposed or under construction.
 It will consider if new PBSA accommodation would create or exacerbate an existing community imbalance, place an unacceptable strain upon local facilities or have an unacceptable impact on local amenity.

-Proposals for new PBSA in areas outside of the city centre, particularly in less sustainable out of centre locations in the rest of the city and away from key transport hubs are therefore unlikely to be considered favourably. - 3.98 Any PBSA will be required to include internal communal space within its design.
-This will need to be usable for wider student living (e.g. include space for storage) and general relaxation and provide a genuine alternative to bedroom accommodation.
+Any PBSA will be required to include internal communal space within its design.
+This will need to be usable for wider student living and general relaxation and provide a genuine alternative to bedroom accommodation.
 Internal communal space should also constitute more than just a ground floor café type use with regards to its wider offer.
-For example, internal communal space can include other facilities such as workspace, cinemas, gyms and games rooms as some examples. - 3.99 The provision of vehicle and cycle parking as part of PBSA schemes will be supported provided they are in accordance with the latest standards set out in the Council's latest or successor Parking Standards SPD.
-The provision of vehicle and cycling parking associated with PBSA will also be subject to being controlled and managed through an agreement. - 3.100 With the current projected growth of the city's two universities, it is expected that the demand for existing PBSA in the city will remain strong from students for the foreseeable future.
-However, there could be unforeseen circumstances such as a drop in student numbers over the period of the plan.
-In such instances, the applicant would be expected to provide supporting evidence alongside any proposal to demonstrate the falling demand and why the PBSA is surplus to requirements.
-Alternatively, the applicant may wish to provide convincing and compelling evidence to show that replacement PBSA will be provided in an alternative sustainable location if it is proposed to demolish or change the use of an existing PBSA building.
+For example, this space can include other facilities such as workspace, cinemas, gyms and games rooms as some examples.